 In these publications the tribal or regional affiliation and activities are balanced by attention to political issues of concern to all Māori.
 Social, sporting and cultural events are recorded, and there are reports on health, finance, education, business, farming and fishing.
 There is creative writing and articles about the arts and the language.
 There are accounts of tribal history, genealogies, songs and biographies of chiefs.
 All are copiously illustrated with drawings and many photos of people.

-At a national level, Mana (1993–) brought a new style and a broader audience – ‘the Maori news magazine for all New Zealanders’.
-A glossy, it spans the contemporary landscape of Māori life in terms of politics, media, business, sport, education, social life and the arts and literature, while not neglecting the historical and traditions.
+At a national level, Mana (1993–2017) brought a new style and a broader audience – it was ‘the Maori news magazine for all New Zealanders’.
+A glossy, it spanned the contemporary landscape of Māori life in terms of politics, media, business, sport, education, social life and the arts and literature, while not neglecting the historical and traditions.

 Te Maori News (1996–97), at first local to Auckland but later circulating nationally, reported on education, commerce, industry, health, government and Māori businesses.
 It included informative advertising about educational and training opportunities, and also covered cultural activities and the performing arts.